tomohisa/dcb-events.github.io/docs/resources/libraries.md

 #### Java

-- AxonIQ [:octicons-link-external-16:](https://www.axoniq.io){:target="_blank" .small} has announced to support DCB with version 5 of their Axon Framework
+- AxonIQ [:octicons-link-external-16:](https://www.axoniq.io){:target="_blank" .small} has announced to support DCB with version 5 of their Axon Framework (work in progress)

 #### JavaScript/TypeScript